mikalus/4e4th05a/README.md

 Then start your favourite Terminal program and start writing short examples, like in:   https://wiki.forth-ev.de/doku.php/en:projects:a-start-with-forth:start0
 and there probably chapter 11c as a good starting point.

 ## Start with Forth
 - Quickstart
 Connect to 4e4th on your Launchpad using a terminal emulator.
 Compile and save demo forth application: blink.4th
-4e4th is case insensitive, type as youlike, upper- or lower case.
+4e4th is case insensitive, you may type WORDS upper- or lower case.

 - New to Forth?
 https://wiki.forth-ev.de/doku.php/en:projects:a-start-with-forth:start0
 There are various Forth systems mentioned, but the handling is the same.

 - New to the TI LaunchPad?
 https://wiki.forth-ev.de/doku.php/projects:4e4th:start

 - New to 4e4th?
 Go through the documentation at https://wiki.forth-ev.de/doku.php/en:projects:4e4th:start

 - Need the Programmer?
 https://www.elprotronic.com/
 "Lite FET-Pro430 Elprotronic Programmer" burns image into MCU.

 - More books
 https://wiki.forth-ev.de/doku.php/en:projects:litlist
 and
 https://wiki.forth-ev.de/doku.php/en:projects:pintaske_s_electronic_forth_bookshelf